Jaundice in newborn babies factsheet

 Treatment

 Phototherapy is not the same as sunlight.
-Do not expose your newborn to direct sunlight to treat jaundice.
+Do not use sunlight to treat jaundice.
+Sun exposure is not safe for newborns.

-Severe jaundice can be treated with a blood transfusion.
-A blood transfusion is a procedure where donated blood is given to your baby to wash the bilirubin out of their system.
+• Severe jaundice may be treated with a blood transfusion.
+This is a procedure where donated blood is given to your baby to wash the bilirubin out of their system.

 Management